-What do you do if your dog is constipated?
 If you believe that your canine best friend may be suffering from constipation, the first thing that you should do is arrange an appointment at our office as soon as possible.
-This is because it is important to determine the underlying cause of constipation, what to do if your dog is constipated, how to treat constipation in dogs best, and how to avoid reoccurrences.
+This is because it is important to determine the underlying cause of constipation, what to do, how to treat constipation in dogs best, and how to avoid reoccurrences.

-Depending on the exact reason why your dog is constipated, we may recommend a variety of treatments that could include:
+Depending on the exact reason and the pet’s condition, I may recommend a variety of treatments that could include:

 - Increasing the amount of fiber in your pet’s diet.
-This could mean moving her onto a different food or adding natural supplements.
+This could mean moving her onto a different food or adding natural supplements such as canned pumpkin.

 - Increasing the amount of exercise that you are currently giving her.
 Exercise is a great way of getting improving body functions, including those in the digestive system.

 - Increasing her fluid intake.
 Dehydration is a common cause of constipation, and the more your dog drinks the easier she should find passing her stools.